hanfak/spring-clean-vue-demo/README.md

     - Figure out how to use
         - webpack
         - package.json
-- organise vuejs code into sepearate files
+- ~~organise vuejs code into sepearate files~~
-   - By components
+   - ~~By components~~
+- Organise css by component
+- Display some details of a post, not in the flitered list, as a pop up when hovering over

 NOTES: